CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast redistribute ospf metric

-Configures the metric you want to use for the redistributed ospf routes.
+Configures the metric you want to use for the OSPF redistributed routes.
 You can specify `auto` or a value between 0 and 4294967295.
 If you specify `auto`, the switch choses an appropriate value based on the type of route.

 The default setting is `auto`.